tgrbrooks/ADA/docs/installation.rst

 From an installer
 -----------------
-Installers for Windows 10 and MacOS are available on `DropBox <https://www.dropbox.com/sh/pa48a3jmwdhks1o/AACyNKSP8AvDUff5IjPBasApa?dl=0>`_.
+Installers for Windows 10 and MacOS are available on `Github <https://github.com/tgrbrooks/ADA/releases>`_.

 MacOS
 '''''

-Download the file called ``Algae Plotter.dmg``, and click open with DiskImageMounter.
+Download the file called ``ADA.dmg``, and click open with DiskImageMounter.

 Drag the icon into your applications folder.